Guy Tachard: Other travels

-In 1690, when Tachard tried to return to Siam, a revolution had happened, King Narai was already dead and a new king was on the throne.
+In 1690, when Tachard tried to return to Siam, a revolution had happened, King Narai was already dead and the new King Petratcha was on the throne.
 Tachard had to stop at Pondicherry and return to France without obtaining a permission to enter the country.

 In 1699, Tachard again went to Siam, and managed to enter the country this time.
 He met with Kosa Pan, now Minister of Foreign Affairs and Trade, and the new king Petracha, but the meeting remained purely formal and led to nothing.

-Tachard travelled a fifth time to Asia and died in Chandernagor in 1712.
+Tachard travelled a fifth time to Asia and died in the Indian city Chandernagor in 1712.